bookshelfie/shelfie-micropython/nodemcus/neopixel_strip_server/README.md

-# Nodemcu Webserver for the lights.
+# Nodemcu Webserver for the neopixel lights strip.